 D. If no, does the company expect to develop scenario analysis for underwriting in the future?

-5. Has the company utilized climate scenarios to analyze their investment risk?
+5. Has the company utilized , or is the company evaluating the necessary data and capabilities to use, climate scenarios to analyze their investment risk?
 (Y/N)

 A. If yes, which risk factors do the scenarios consider?
 [Physical, Transition, Liability]